12 Things New Landlords Need To Know When Renting Out A House

 There is no reason to be keeping paper receipts.
 Paper receipts fade and can easily become lost.
 Instead, find a solution that allows you to easily digitize and upload your receipts to secure cloud storage.

 Professional reporting will help you to both files an accurate tax return and gain deeper insights into your real estate portfolio’s finances.
-This is vital if you want to run a profitable scaleable business.
+This is vital if you want to run a profitable scalable business.

 A financial dashboard should give you essential insights into the performance of your portfolio and help you better understand the numbers so that you can make informed decisions to improve your cash flow.